 Families are considered an integral part of the learning experience.
+We believe in creating partnerships with families to foster an optimal learning environment; communication is valued.
 They are encouraged to be active participants in their child's educational program.

 ELIGIBILITY OF STUDENTS